Mary’s Home

 How can I participate?

-Booklets containing the texts of the service will be provided.
+Congregational worship aids containing music and texts will be provided.

 How long is the service?